cai0m3ga/Hafen-Front/README.md

 src/components/Utils
 ```

-DataList: This component was created under the principle of reusability, even this project containing only one table of data the ideia was to create something able to handle more tables in a generic way, currently it is bound to the current template by using its components but I can imagine a better and more generic version.
+-  **DataList**: This component was created under the principle of reusability, even this project containing only one table of data the ideia was to create something able to handle more tables in a generic way, currently it is bound to the current template by using its components but I can imagine a better and more generic version.

-formater: Just a helper lib to assist user inputs and enable dynamic field masks like the ship code.
+-  **formater**: Just a helper lib to assist user inputs and enable dynamic field masks like the ship code.

 ### Executing program

-This application requires node v16.20.2 in order to run.
+This application requires [node v16.20.2](https://nodejs.org/en/download/current) in order to run.

 First you need to install the dependencies and it can be achieved by running:
 ```